danielrriggs/danielrriggs.github.io/content/Panchakosha Theory.md

 5) [[Anandamaya Kosha]]

 ###### On accomplishment
-The yogis have given us panchakosha theory as a practical guide for understanding what we're made; this helps us clean out the various bodies we are composed of & optimize their function.
+The yogis have given us panchakosha theory as a practical guide for understanding what we're made of; this helps us clean out the various bodies we are composed of & optimize their function.

 We all want to accomplish things (get a job, find love, move somewhere, etc).